leeboardtools/mimon/UIDesignNotes.md

     - Update of reinvest dividend transaction after changing dividends account doesn't update the old dividend account.

-    - Add Lock file

     - Price Retrieval
         - Change PriceManager.asyncAddPrices() to support multiple priced items.

     - Lot Transactions
-        - Cost basis adjustment transaction?
-            - Charge to income or expense account
-            - How to apply to lots?

 Priorities:
-    - AccountList
-        - If account does not have any transasctions, and then a new transaction is added for that account, it does not update.

     - Cost basis adjustment transaction?
         - A lot specific ROC?